SurajVishwakarma333/LoginSQLite/README.md

-when i tried to mismatch the retype password with my actual password while creating new account.
+when i tried to mismatch the retype password with my actual password.
 Obviously it should be going to show Password not Matching!